 Frequently Asked Questions

-Common questions Kiwis ask about domestic travel insurance.
+Common questions Australians ask about domestic travel insurance.

-Do I need travel insurance for a trip within New Zealand?
+Do I need travel insurance for a trip within Australia?

 What does domestic travel insurance cover?

-Domestic travel insurance typically covers trip cancellation (reimbursing non-refundable costs), rental vehicle excess (covering the excess if a hired car is damaged), luggage and personal effects (covering theft or damage), and travel disruption (additional costs due to weather, natural events, or transport cancellations).
-Medical cover is usually minimal or absent since NZ's health system covers residents.
+Domestic travel insurance typically covers trip cancellation for reimbursing non-refundable costs, rental vehicle excess if a hired car or campervan is damaged, luggage and personal effects for theft or damage, medical evacuation from remote areas, and travel disruption covering additional costs due to weather, natural events, or transport cancellations.

-How much does domestic travel insurance cost in NZ?
+How much does domestic travel insurance cost in Australia?

-Domestic travel insurance is significantly cheaper than international policies because medical cover is minimal.
-Premiums vary based on trip value, duration, and activities, but basic domestic cover can start from as little as $20-50 NZD for a short trip.
+Domestic travel insurance is significantly cheaper than international policies because overseas medical cover is not the primary component.
+Premiums vary based on trip value, duration, and activities, but basic domestic cover can start from as little as A$20 to A$50 for a short trip.
 These are indicative estimates only - obtain a personalised estimate from providers for accurate pricing.

-Does ACC cover me for accidents on holiday in NZ?
+Does Medicare cover me for everything on a domestic holiday?

-Yes, ACC covers the cost of treatment for personal injuries caused by accidents, regardless of where you are in New Zealand.
-However, ACC does not cover illness, trip cancellation costs, luggage theft, rental vehicle damage, or the non-injury financial impacts of your trip being disrupted.
+Medicare covers most medical treatment costs within Australia, including GP visits and public hospital treatment.
+However, Medicare does not cover ambulance transport in most states, medical evacuation from remote areas, trip cancellation costs, luggage theft, rental vehicle damage, or the non-medical financial impacts of your trip being disrupted.
 Domestic travel insurance fills these gaps.

 Does domestic travel insurance cover rental vehicle damage?

-Many domestic travel insurance policies include rental vehicle excess cover, which pays the excess amount (typically $2,000-$5,000) if your hired car or campervan is damaged.
+Many domestic travel insurance policies include rental vehicle excess cover, which pays the excess amount of typically A$2,000 to A$5,000 if your hired car or campervan is damaged.
 This is often cheaper than the rental company's own excess reduction product.
-Check whether the policy covers gravel road damage, single-vehicle accidents, windscreen damage, and tyre damage, as these are common exclusions.
+Check whether the policy covers damage on unsealed roads, single-vehicle accidents, windscreen damage, and tyre damage, as these are common exclusions.

-Am I covered if a cyclone or earthquake disrupts my trip?
+Am I covered if a bushfire or cyclone disrupts my trip?

-Most domestic travel insurance policies cover trip disruption due to natural disasters (cyclones, earthquakes, volcanic events, severe flooding) that occur after you purchased the policy.
+Most domestic travel insurance policies cover trip disruption due to natural disasters such as bushfires, cyclones, severe storms, and flooding that occur after you purchased the policy.
 This typically covers additional accommodation costs, rebooking fees, and unused non-refundable bookings.
-Events that were already occurring or forecast at the time of purchase are typically excluded.
+Events that were already occurring or forecast at the time of policy purchase are typically excluded.

 Does my home insurance cover luggage on a domestic trip?